Alejandra Campoverdi

-Alejandra Campoverdi (born September 20, 1979) is an American women’s health advocate and former White House aide.
+Alejandra Campoverdi (born September 20, 1979) is an American women’s health advocate, best-selling author, and former White House aide.
 Under President Barack Obama, Campoverdi was the first White House Deputy Director of Hispanic Media.

 Early life and education

 Born in Los Angeles, Campoverdi was raised by a single mother and her grandmother who immigrated to the United States from Mexico.
-Campoverdi's mother initially worked in a factory that manufactured car floor mats before later becoming a kindergarten teacher at a school in inner-city Los Angeles.
-Campoverdi spent her childhood sharing a cramped apartment with her mother, grandmother, and several aunts and uncles.
-There were periods when her family was on welfare, WIC and Medi-Cal, California’s public health insurance program.
-Campoverdi attended Saint Monica Catholic High School on financial assistance and with the support of non-profits and pipeline programs.
+Alejandra spent her childhood sharing a cramped apartment in Santa Monica with extended family.

+There were periods when Campoverdi's family was on welfare, WIC, and Medi-Cal, California’s public health insurance program.
+A strong academic performer, Alejandra attended Saint Monica Catholic High School on financial assistance and with the support of non-profits and pipeline programs.

-She graduated cum laude from the Annenberg School for Communication and Journalism at the University of Southern California.
-Campoverdi worked as a part-time actress and model during her time at USC to pay for her education.
+While paying her way through school, Alejandra graduated cum laude from the Annenberg School for Communication and Journalism at the University of Southern California.
+Campoverdi worked as a part-time actress and model--among other jobs--during her time at USC to pay for her education.
 She later received her Master of Public Policy from the Kennedy School of Government at Harvard University.
-Campoverdi pointed to the vote for 1994 California Proposition 187 and the 1992 Los Angeles riots as events that shaped her worldview and served as a political awakening.